 Phil Carson has been a director at Tri-County Electric Cooperative in Mt.
 Vernon, Illinois, since 1999.
 He has represented Illinois on the NRECA Board of Directors since 2006, and currently serves as NRECA board president.
 Carson operates a 160-year-old family dairy farm and serves as pastor at First Presbyterian Church in Nashville, Illinois.

 Thomas L. Hayes has been a director for Brown County Rural Electrical Association in Sleepy Eye, Minnesota, since 1997.
-He chairs the Cooperative Network's Utility Committee.
-He has held the NRECA Credentialed Cooperative Director Certificate since 2004.
-He represents District 6 on the NRECA Standing Committee.
+He chairs the Cooperative Network's Utility Committee and represents District 6 on the NRECA Standing Committee.
 Hayes has been a self-employed farmer since 1973 and serves as chair of Sib-Bro-Nic-Feeder Pig Corporation.

 Robert M. Hill has been the board chair of First Electric Cooperative Corporation in Jacksonville, Arkansas, since 2009 and a director since 1983.
-He also is a director of the Arkansas Electric Cooperative Corporation (AECC), and is a member of AECC’s Audit Committee.
-Hill is a former member of the Arkansas State Banking Board and is the former owner of a bank and an accounting firm.
-He is currently the owner and chair of Hill Investments, LLC, and is a certified public accountant.
+He also is a director with Arkansas Electric Cooperative Corporation (G&T) and a member of its Audit Committee.
+A former member of the Arkansas State Banking Board and former owner of a bank and an accounting firm, Hill currently owns and chairs Hill Investments, LLC, and is a certified public accountant.

-Jimmy A. LaFoy is a director for Baldwin County Electric Member Corporation in Summerdale, Alabama.
-LaFoy, a certified public accountant, owns and operates the public accounting firm LaFoy & Associates.
-He is a founding organizer and current member of the Southern States Bank Board, and also a member of the Farmers National Bank Board of Opelika and the First American Bank Advisory Board.
+Jimmy A. LaFoy serves as a director for Baldwin County Electric Membership Corporation in Summerdale, Alabama.
+A certified public accountant, he owns and operates the public accounting firm LaFoy & Associates, was a founding organizer and current member of the Southern States Bank Board, and also holds posts as a member of the Farmers National Bank of Opelika Board of Directors and the First American Bank Advisory Board of Directors.
 LaFoy is also a past council member and past president of the Alabama Society of Certified Public Accountants and a past council member of the American Institute of Certified Public Accountants.

-Curtin R. Rakestraw, II has been a director of Sullivan County Rural Electric Cooperative in Forksville, Pennsylvania, since 1986.
-He also is a director and past chairman of Allegheny Electric Cooperative, Inc. and Continental Cooperative Services.
-Rakestraw is past director and president of the Pennsylvania Corn Growers Association and a founding director of Lycoming Farmland Preservation.
+Curtin R. Rakestraw II has been a director of Sullivan County Rural Electric Cooperative in Forksville, Pennsylvania, since 1986.
+He also is a director and past chairman of Allegheny Electric Cooperative and Continental Cooperative Services, his cooperative’s wholesale power suppliers.
+Rakestraw has served as past board president of the Pennsylvania Corn Growers Association and a founding director of Lycoming Farmland Preservation.
 He is the co-owner with his wife, Mary, of Rakestraw Farms and Promised Land Busing.

-Robinson has served as general manager and CEO of Wood County Electric Cooperative in Quitman, Texas, since 1996.
-A CPA, she holds posts as president of the East Texas Electric Cooperative (G&T) Board of Directors and vice president of the Tex-La Electric Cooperative of Texas (G&T) Board of Directors.
+Debra L. Robinson has served as general manager and CEO of Wood County Electric Cooperative in Quitman, Texas, since 1996.
+A CPA, she holds posts as president of the East Texas Electric Cooperative (G&T) Board of Directors.
 She was also a member of the NRECA-CFC Capital Credits Task Force, constituted from 2003 to 2005.

 Bradley J. Schardin serves as general manager of Southeastern Electric Cooperative in Marion, South Dakota.
 He chairs the Managers Advisory Committee for his cooperative’s wholesale power supplier, East River Electric Power Cooperative, and is a member of the Basin Electric Power Cooperative Managers Advisory Committee, South Dakota Rural Electric Association Strategic Issues Committee and Rural Electric Economic Development Fund Board of Directors.

-Marsha L. Thompson is a director of Trico Electric Cooperative (TEC) in Marana, Arizona.
+Marsha L. Thompson serves as a director of Trico Electric Cooperative (TEC) in Marana, Arizona.
 She also has served in governance positions, including board president, for the Grand Canyon State Electric Cooperative Association (statewide).
-She is the secretary and former vice president of the TEC Executive Committee and a member and former chair of TEC’s Audit and Finance Committee.
-Thompson is an NRECA Credentialed Cooperative Director and has earned NRECA’s Board Leadership Certificate and Director Gold Certificate.
+She holds the post of TEC board secretary and was a member and former chair of TEC’s Audit and Finance Committee.
+Thompson has achieved NRECA Credentialed Cooperative Director, Board Leadership Certificate and Director Gold Certificate status.
 Additionally, she is active in leadership roles for various civic and service organizations.

-Bruce Vitosh is the general manager and CEO of Norris Public Power District in Beatrice, Nebraska.
+Bruce Vitosh serves as general manager and CEO of Norris Public Power District in Beatrice, Nebraska.
 He also chairs the Nebraska Rural Electric Association Legislative Committee.
 Prior to joining Norris PPD, Vitosh held leadership positions at Neapco and American MicroTrace Corporation.
-He also was a senior auditor with Deloitte & Touche.
-He serves as co-chair of the University of Nebraska-Lincoln School of Accountancy Advisory Board and is a former member of the Nebraska Society of Certified Public Accountants Governmental Accounting and Audit Committee.
-Vitosh earned his bachelor’s degree in business administration—accounting from the University of Nebraska-Lincoln.
-He is a Certified Public Accountant.
+A Certified Public Accountant, he also was a senior auditor with Deloitte & Touche.
+He serves as co-chair of the University of Nebraska–Lincoln School of Accountancy Advisory Board and is a former member of the Nebraska Society of Certified Public Accountants Governmental Accounting and Audit Committee.

-Gregory D. Williams is general manager and executive vice president of Appalachian Electric Cooperative in New Market, Tennessee, where he has worked for more than 30 years.
+Gregory D. Williams serves a executive vice president and general manager of Appalachian Electric Cooperative in New Market, Tennessee, where he has worked for more than 30 years.
 He is a board member of the East Tennessee Economic Development Agency and the Northeast Tennessee Valley Industrial Development Association.

 District 11 (NRECA)

 Curtis Wynn has been the president and CEO of Roanoke Electric Cooperative in Aulander, North Carolina, since 1997.
 Prior to that post, he held various leadership positions with West Florida Electric Cooperative for 16 years.
-Wynn is the vice president of the NRECA Board of Directors and also a current member and past officer of North Carolina Electric Membership Corporation, a G&T, as well as a board member of the North Carolina Association of Electric Cooperatives.
-He has a bachelor’s degree in business administration and management and information systems from Troy University.
+Wynn holds the post of vice president of the NRECA Board of Directors and also is a current member and past officer of North Carolina Electric Membership Corporation (G&T), as well as a board member of the North Carolina Association of Electric Cooperatives (statewide).